AsahiLinux/muvm/README.md

                                       Valid options are "box" and "fex".
 If this argument is not present, muvm will try to use FEX, falling back to Box if it can't be found.
+        --no-inherit-env     Run the command with as little of the environment variables passed in as possible, instead of inheriting most of them.
     -h, --help               Prints help information
 ```